jotavare/42-resources/README.md

 - [S42](https://s42.app) - Former [stud42.fr](https://stud42.fr/) and still in beta.
 You can check clusters from 🇫🇮 Helsinki, 🇪🇸 Malaga, 🇫🇷 Paris, 🇰🇷 Seoul and 🇦🇹 Vienna.
 - [42 Evaluators](https://42evaluators.com/) - Calculator, Leaderboard, PeerFinder, Blackhole, 42 Network Maps and Stats.
 - [42 CTF](https://www.42ctf.org/en/) - Cybersecurity competition, solve challenges of various categories to gain points and progress on the scoreboard.
+- [42 Holygraph](https://github.com/akaylee/42-holygraph) - Contains a graph with attached links to all subjects that are available in the Intra.

 GDB
 - [GDB Online Debugger](https://www.onlinegdb.com/) - Compiler & Debugger for a lot of programming languages.